The Roman Empire

 The Writing genres are:

-- Balanced Argument
+- Balanced arguments

 The children recap their understanding of the Greeks by creating a playscript of a Greek myth.